Does hVIVO and FluCamp conduct First in Human Phase 1 Clinical Trials?

 Do you have Asthma Studies?

-We currently have residential and out patient studies for asthma patients.
+We currently have residential studies for asthma patients.
 Suitability for either would depend on the result of your blood result at first screening.
 To register to take part you must be asthmatic and a regular user of your inhaler(s), aged 18-65, with a BMI between 18-40 and have no other underlying conditions.
-For further info please call us on 0207 756 1414, email us at email@example.com
+For further info please call us on 0207 756 1414, email us at firstname.lastname@example.org

 or register your details on the website and we can call you back.